Permission Guards

 AllowAllGuard

-Always returns the handler unchanged.
+Always returns kwargs unchanged.
 Useful as a default.

 DenyAllGuard